 Stephanie excels in dispute resolution.

 Stephanie is an associate in our Litigation group.
-She maintains a broad practice including privacy/cybersecurity, class actions, commercial litigation, and professional liability matters.
+She maintains a broad practice including privacy, defamation, class actions, and professional liability matters.
+Stephanie regularly works on behalf of plaintiffs, defendants, as well as Indigenous nations and individuals.
 Stephanie has appeared as counsel before several levels of court, including the Supreme Court of Canada.

-Stephanie successfully represented First Nations individuals and communities in a historic class proceeding against the federal government regarding the drinking water crisis on reserves.
-The action resulted in an $8 billion settlement.
+Stephanie successfully represented First Nations communities and individuals in a historic class proceeding against the federal government regarding the drinking water crisis on reserves.
+The action resulted in an $8 billion dollar settlement.

 Stephanie was called to the Ontario bar in 2019.
 She is a member of the Law Society of Ontario, Ontario Bar Association, the Advocates' Society, the Canadian Bar Association, and the Indigenous Bar Association.
 In 2022, Stephanie was named one of WXN’s Top 100 Most Powerful Women in the Professionals category and Corporate Knights’ Top 30 Under 30.